02A

 • The genus Elephas, Asian elephant, originated in sub-Saharan Africa during the Pliocene period, and spread throughout Africa before expanding into the southern half of Asia.

-• Both the Woolly Mammoth and the Asian elephant existed at the same time on the same continent.
+• Both the woolly mammoth and the Asian elephant existed at the same time on the same continent.

 [ ELEPHANT CONSERVATION ]